Skip to main content

 What is the Report Assistant Agent, and how does it support researchers?

-The Report Assistant Agent on-platform AI capability helps community members improve clarity, completeness, and reproducibility when writing vulnerability reports.
-It works only with content provided by the researcher, does not submit reports autonomously, and preserves the researcher’s full responsibility and ownership of each submission.
+The Report Assistant Agent on-platform AI capability helps Community Members improve clarity, completeness, and reproducibility when writing vulnerability reports.
+It works only with content provided by the researcher, does not submit reports autonomously, and preserves the researcher’s full responsibility and ownership for each submission.
 All outputs remain subject to platform rules, program guidelines, and human-in-the-loop requirements.

 How does HackerOne ensure the responsible use of the Hai and researcher-operated AI tools?